webhasan/gravity-form-gtm-datalayer/README.md

 # GTM DataLayer for Gravity Form Tracking with User Inputs
-## For Ajax / Non-Ajax both types of Gravity form
+## For Ajax / Non-Ajax Both Types of Gravity Form

 ### How to use
 1. In Google Tag Manager, create a new tag as a custom HTML tag.